agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: brain-computer interfaces

-**Example**: ~~"Impressive work on the rat hippocampus has dem- onstrated the feasibility of a neural prosthesis that can enhance performance in a simple working-memory task."~~
+**Example**: ~~"Impressive work on the rat hippocampus has demonstrated the feasibility of a neural prosthesis that can enhance performance in a simple working-memory task."~~

 ~~"This prosthesis can not only restore function when the normal neural connection between the two neural areas is blockaded, but by